Samkaypro/Chromatica-shopify-theme-1.3.1/README.md

 ---

 Thank you for choosing the Chromatica Shopify Theme v1.3.1!
-We're excited to see your bag store thrive online.
-If you have any questions or need further assistance, don't hesitate to contact us.
-Happy selling!